-• Completing the OSHA Medical Evaluation Questionnaire (see Appendix B or visit our website at https://campusoperations.temple.edu/sites/campusoperations/files/docs/ehrs/ehrs files/handbook/documents/OSHARespiratorMedicalEvaluation.pdf) in its entirety and the left-hand side of the Respiratory Medical Clearance form (see Appendix C or visit our website at https://campusoperations.temple.edu/sites/campusoperations/files/docs/ehrs/ehrs files/safety/occupational-safety/documents/RespiratoryMedicalClearanceForm.pdf), and submit them to Employee or Student Health Services.
+Completing the OSHA Medical Evaluation Questionnaire (see Appendix B or visit our website) in its entirety and the left-hand side of the Respiratory Medical Clearance form (see Appendix C or visit our website), and submit them to Employee or Student Health Services.

-- Using the respirator in accordance with the manufacturer's instructions and the training received. - Storing, cleaning, maintaining, and guarding against damage to the respirator. - Reporting any malfunction of the respirator to his/her employer. - Inspecting the respirator before each use. - Promptly reporting to his/her employer or Employee Health Services any symptoms of illness that may be related to respirator usage or exposure to hazardous atmospheres. - Identifying changes in jobs or tasks which may require re-evaluation of respirator use and notifying the Respiratory Protection Program Administrator.
+- Using the respirator per the manufacturer's instructions and the training received. - Storing, cleaning, maintaining, and guarding against damage to the respirator. - Reporting any malfunction of the respirator to his/her employer. - Inspecting the respirator before each use. - Promptly reporting to his/her employer or Employee Health Services any symptoms of illness that may be related to respirator usage or exposure to hazardous atmospheres. - Identifying changes in jobs or tasks that may require a re-evaluation of respirator use and notifying the Respiratory Protection Program Administrator.